Ali-Haider-Developer/Ali-Haider-AI-Assistant/README.md

    - Check if all dependencies are listed in `requirements.txt`
    - Verify environment variables are set correctly
    - Check Vercel build logs for specific errors
+   - Make sure you're using Python 3.9 or higher

 2. If the API is not responding:
    - Verify the API key is set correctly